How to teach reading skills – from theory to practice

 7. Text type

-Gaining knowledge about text type is another area that learners should be trained at.
+Gaining knowledge about text type is another area that learners should be trained at developing.
 They should be able to differentiate between genres of texts: emails, reports, stories, newspaper articles, scientific texts…

 8. Reading a lot